IBM/java-liberty-web-app/README.md

 * Health endpoint: `<host>:<port>/<contextRoot>/health`
 * Web content: `<host>:<port>/<contextRoot>`

 The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
 The web application has a health endpoint which is accessible at `<host>:<port>/javalibertymicroservice/health`.
-The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
 The ports are set in the `pom.xml` file.

 ## Steps